 Daily check, compile, file and answer all email traffic for FRSC President’s email account.

 Determine and/or confirm all dates, times, and locations of all FRSC activities.
-Coordinate with Honorarium, Public Relations and 2nd Vice President to make sure that all major events are placed on the Garrison and Division Master Activity Calendar (MAC) to include, but not limited to, membership events, fundraisers and special events.
+Coordinate with Honorarium, 2nd and 3rd Vice President to make sure that all major events are placed on the Garrison and Division Master Activity Calendar (MAC) to include, but not limited to, membership events, fundraisers and special events.

 Represent the FRSC to the Fort Riley Community at such events as the BRO Welcomes/Hotel Newcomers Reception, Volunteer Ceremonies or any other community forums.
 The President may designate representatives to attend these meetings when necessary.